 Susan G. Komen Central and South Jersey is a primary resource for women in our 13-county service area who need breast cancer screening, diagnostic and support services.
-Through annual events including the Race for the Cure® and individual contributions from donors like you, Komen Central and South Jersey raises funds to support breast health services for women who would not otherwise have access.
+Through annual events including the More Than Pink Walk and individual contributions from donors like you, Komen Central and South Jersey raises funds to support breast health services for women who would not otherwise have access.

 In addition to funding breast health programs, the Affiliate also serves as a local resource for patients in need, performs outreach in the form of breast health presentations, advocates for public policy at the local, state and national level, and spearheads an initiative to reach breast cancer survivors.